 The institutional investor base (and demand for floating rate yield) continues to deepen.
 Institutional investors’ portfolio approach to investing in loans goes hand in hand with a “capital markets” approach to the origination and distribution of term loans.
-Investors in European term loans also hold both cross-border term loans with terms and conditions that reflect market practice in the U.S. and high yield bonds.
+Investors in European term loans also hold both cross-border term loans with terms and conditions that reflect market practice in the US and high-yield bonds.
 Together these three types of instruments comprise the universe of financing options available to private equity sponsors raising debt in Europe and the US.
 An increasing number of private equity firms drive the financing process with a view of getting to the same substantive result on documentary terms for any given portfolio company or acquisition financing.
-All of this, in turn, has resulted in convergence in terms of European term loans, US term loans and high yield bonds, to a point where we would say the position in European term loans for top tier PE sponsored deals is no longer (or at least not appreciably) “more conservative” than US term loans or high yield bonds.
+All of this, in turn, has resulted in convergence in terms of European term loans, US term loans and high-yield bonds, to a point where we would say the position in European term loans for top-tier PE sponsored deals is no longer (or at least not appreciably) “more conservative” than US term loans or high-yield bonds.

-The past couple of years’ and, in particular 2018, activity has displaced any residual notion that high yield bonds are an occasional product or that this component of the market is fickle.
-Regardless of how deals ultimately get done, a very substantial portion of the large new deals in 2018 have looked – from the outset, i.e., at the time banks first “pitch” the financing solution to PE firms – to both an “all loan” or a “bank/bond” capital structure.
-For upper mid-cap and large cap deals, these capital structures comprise senior and second lien secured loans, senior secured loans and junior (unsecured) high yield bonds or senior secured loans, senior secured bonds and junior (unsecured) high yield bonds.
-At the smaller end of the scale, we increasingly see sponsors selecting between “all-senior bank” deals and “unitranche” financings (as to which see paragraph [ ] below), for the same financing.
-Needless to say, whatever the day one capital structure documentation for the syndicated or non-unitranche financings, the documentary architecture day one permits sponsors to plug-in different types of debt.
+The past couple of years’ activity, in particular in 2018, has displaced any residual notion that high-yield bonds are an occasional product or that this component of the market is fickle.
+Regardless of how deals ultimately get done, a very substantial portion of the large new deals in 2018 have looked – from the outset, ie, at the time banks first “pitch” the financing solution to PE firms – to both an “all loan” or a “bank/bond” capital structure.
+For upper mid-cap and large-cap deals, these capital structures comprise senior and second lien secured loans, senior secured loans and junior (unsecured) high-yield bonds or senior secured loans, senior secured bonds and junior (unsecured) high-yield bonds.
+At the smaller end of the scale, we increasingly see sponsors selecting between “all-senior bank” deals and “unitranche” financings (as to which see below), for the same financing.
+Needless to say, whatever the day-one capital structure documentation for the syndicated or non-unitranche financings, the documentary architecture day one permits sponsors to plug in different types of debt.
 As a result, a credit that may today be a “loan only” issuer in the market could subsequently be both a loan and bond issuer or only a bond issuer, and vice versa.
-This is a further reason for convergence across terms and conditions, aimed at ensuring the sponsor doesn’t end up with materially different terms and conditions solely due to the choice over time as to the type of instrument (loan (whether European loan or US) or bond).
+This is a further reason for convergence across terms and conditions, aimed at ensuring the sponsor does not end up with materially different terms and conditions solely due to the choice over time as to the type of instrument (loan (whether European loan or US) or bond).

 With the depth of the US leveraged finance market and strength of demand from investors in it, 2018 saw no dearth of cross-border transatlantic financings for European or predominantly European companies.
 The debt for these deals is distributed in both the US and European markets, typically, comprising USD and/or EUR/GBP tranches.
-The documentary terms and conditions of these deals are almost entirely reflective of the terms of the US leveraged finance market, albeit with underlying difference in corporate structure and legal regimes resulting in modifications to the entirely domestic US terms and conditions to produce a well defined cross-border or transatlantic suite of documentation that is rather different in form (but not so much when it comes to substance any more) to the “all European” suite of documentation.
+The documentary terms and conditions of these deals are almost entirely reflective of the terms of the US leveraged finance market, albeit with underlying differences in corporate structure and legal regimes resulting in modifications to the entirely domestic US terms and conditions to produce a well-defined, cross-border or transatlantic suite of documentation that is rather different in form (but not so much when it comes to substance any more) from the “all European” suite of documentation.
 Notwithstanding the difference in forms, convergence in terms results in the substantive terms being very similar indeed, leaving aside more subtle differences or divergence resulting from a difference in the underlying form or historical approach in one or other financing markets.
-Needless to say, and not unsurprisingly, it is the US term loan market that has been and continues to influence the terms of European term loans, and not the other way round.
+Needless to say, and not unsurprisingly, it is the US term-loan market that has been influencing and continues to influence the terms of European term loans, and not the other way round.

-For a number of years commentators and market participants have observed the rise in provision of financing by private credit funds on a bi-lateral or club basis, as an alternative to the bank/term loan and high yield bond products.
-The number of credit funds which compete directly with banks to underwrite deals directly, whether in full or together with another credit fund and whether for the entire capital structure or part (e.g. second lien/junior debt) continues to rise.
-Whilst this is noteworthy it should not be mistaken for a real shift in the way in which most deals with get financed.
+For a number of years, commentators and market participants have observed the rise in provision of financing by private credit funds on a bilateral or club basis, as an alternative to the bank/term loan and high-yield bond products.
+The number of credit funds which compete directly with banks to underwrite deals directly, whether in full or together with another credit fund and whether for the entire capital structure or part (eg second lien/junior debt) continues to rise.
+Whilst this is noteworthy it should not be mistaken for a real shift in the way in which most deals get financed.
 Executed deal volumes are much, much greater in the syndicated or capital markets.
-In prior years it was fair to say that the terms of the deals done by such funds were much more conservative than the alternative financing sources available to private equity firms and companies in Europe.
-2018, however, represents a high water mark for documentation in this space from a qualitative perspective, in that the terms and conditions executed on such transactions moved closer in a meaningful way to the terms in the large cap syndicated or even high yield bond markets.
-This is not to say they are one and they same; they are not, and meaningful differences remain given the difference in underlying investment philosophy between such credit funds on the one hand and institutional/CLO investors on the other.
-This is not a homogenous market.
+In previous years it was fair to say that the terms of the deals done by such funds were much more conservative than the alternative financing sources available to private equity firms and companies in Europe.
+2018, however, represents a high-water mark for documentation in this space from a qualitative perspective, in that the terms and conditions executed on such transactions moved closer in a meaningful way to the terms in the large cap syndicated or even high-yield bond markets.
+This is not to say they are one and the same; they are not, and meaningful differences remain, given the difference in underlying investment philosophy between such credit funds on the one hand and institutional/CLO investors on the other.
+This is not a homogeneous market.
 These funds operate across a spectrum in a notable way – with investment philosophy and approach to documentation differing across them.